badlydrawnrob/python-playground/building-with-fast-api/README.md

 For example, pg.131:

-1. `NewUser` model is mentioned but not created.
+1. `NewUser` model is mentioned but not created
 2. `User` fields are not yet used
 3. `User.username` is used (`curl` example) but not created
 4. `users.py` is referred to as `user.py`